Remembering Duncan Hannah

 Duncan was a completist: He read every book by Simenon, Patricia Highsmith and Philip Kerr, every biography on Graham Greene (there are more than you think).
 He did not like books he deemed “too serious” and passed on the Russians.
 He’d become obsessed with an actress (usually young, almost always European), and see every film she ever appeared in, no matter the quality.
 I didn’t appreciate these elastic standards at the time and when he suggested an Isabelle Adjani vampire picture, of all things, at Lincoln Center I obliged.
 It was Halloween and after half and hour I had as much as I could take.
 I leaned over and whispered to Duncan I would meet him at the Cafe Luxembourg.
 I left and he understood.

-Duncan was social and had wonderful and devoted friends (and a few light enemies)—the late Glenn O’Brien, Philip Taaffe, Richard Baker, Adrian Dannatt, many more.
+Duncan was social and had wonderful and devoted friends (and a few light enemies)—the late Glenn O’Brien, Walter Robinson, Philip Taaffe, Richard Baker, Adrian Dannatt, many more.
 And of course his wife, Megan, with whom he shared a life in West Cornwall and in Brooklyn.
 Together we went to London, met in Paris, visited my family’s cabin in Wisconsin, drove to his openings in Philadelphia and Boston.
 He would make pilgrimages to see the homes of his favorite artists and writers, and he felt a kinship.